evaan/NoBookKick/README.md

 ## Building
  - Import the project into IntelliJ
  - Click the tab named "Maven"
- - Under the lifestyle tab, select package
+ - Under the lifecycle tab, select package
  - Your jar will be found in the `target` directory
  - Profit.